chrismcmath/hexo_personal_site/source/_posts/The-Last-Little-Monster.md

     url: 'http://chrismcmath.itch.io/the-last-little-monster-ld33'
   - description: Ludum Dare
     url: 'http://ludumdare.com/compo/ludum-dare-33/?action=preview&uid=35889'
-date: 2015-10-01 21:29:41
+date: 2015-08-24
 role: Developer/Designer
 status: Playable Sketch
-tagline: Coarse sketch for a 2D platforming roguelike
+tagline: Procedural 2D roguelike
 ---

-Submission for LD33 (theme 'You Are the Monster') and made in under 48 hours.
+My submission for LD33, the theme was 'You Are the Monster'.

 Certainly the product of 'biting off more than I could chew', the project nevertheless allowed me my first ditherings with procedural generation, and while the core game loop was under-designed I had great fun working on the game feel via animations, sound and tweenings.

-A full post-mortem on this game can be found here.
+A full post-mortem on this game can be found <a href="http://ludumdare.com/compo/2015/09/03/the-three-knows-of-gamedev-a-ld33-post-mortem/">here</a>.